Can I Sue a Judge?

 It's worth noting that the Judicial Conduct and Disability Act of 1980 allows you to complain against a federal judge who has committed misconduct or who suffers from a physical or mental condition that impairs their judicial duties.

-A federal judicial complaint can address bad behavior, including:
+federal judicial complaint can address bad behavior, including:

 You can file a misconduct complaint with the clerk's office in federal court, but it won't be heard the same way as other cases.
 Instead, the clerk of the court in each of the thirteen federal circuits will send it to the respective judicial council of that circuit, and the chief judge or the next highest-ranking officer there will review it.
-A judicial council hearing this form of complaint can order sanctions including fines, suspensions, and removals against offending judges.
+A judicial council hearing this form of complaint can order sanctions, including fines, suspensions, and removals against offending judges.

 After service of process by whatever method is established by state law, such as certified mail, you would be able to pursue your case in court.
 For this type of case, you would probably file your complaint in small claims court, given the relatively small amount of money involved.
 If you won either by default judgment or after a trial, the judge (you don't get a jury trial in a small claims case) would be subject to the same collection methods, such as garnishment, as any other person.

-Hiring an Attorney To Help You Decide
+An Attorney Can Help You Decide Whether To Sue